leoflowers/ntt-cuda/README.md

-# Project repository for ECE-GY 9143 semester project.
+# ECE-GY 9143 Project - NTT-CUDA

 This project involved taking a sequential version of the Cooley-Tukey NTT algorithm and using CUDA to parallelize the code for use with GPUs.